cncf/tag-security/governance/tech-lead-proposal-process.md

 ### Nominees by co-chairs

 Nominees by co-chairs adhere to the technical lead requirements described below.
-Co-chairs are responsibile for documenting statistic information of all nominee types for endorsement and presentation to the TOC.
+Co-chairs are responsible for documenting statistic information of all nominee types for endorsement and presentation to the TOC.

 #### Endorsement of community nominees

 Co-chairs are responsible for providing endorsement of a community nominee to show concurrence and support.

-If no nominees are submitted by the community either as a result of lack of participation, lack of requirements, or from co-chair specific selection (non-community nomination process), the co-chairs must endevour to nominate an individual(s) that meet as many of the requirements as exist.
+If no nominees are submitted by the community either as a result of lack of participation, lack of requirements, or from co-chair specific selection (non-community nomination process), the co-chairs must endeavor to nominate an individual(s) that meet as many of the requirements as exist.

 ## Technical Lead nomination requirements